MOCA: Self-supervised Representation Learning by Predicting Masked Online Codebook Assignments: Our approach

-Our goal is to build a hide-and-predict self-supervised approach that (a)~is~defined over high-level concepts and (b)~is~standalone (i.e., does not require any pre-trained model or off-line training stage).
-To this end, we follow a teacher-student setup where the teacher transformer $\mathrm{T}(\cdot)$ is a momentum-updated version~\cite{he2020momentum, richemond2020byol} of the student transformer $\mathrm{S}(\cdot)$ and generates targets for its student (Figure~\ref{fig:approach}).
+Our goal is to build a hide-and-predict self-supervised approach that (a)~is~defined over high-level concepts and (b)~is~standalone, i.e., does not require any pre-trained model or off-line training stage.
+To this end, we follow a teacher-student setup where the teacher transformer $\mathrm{T}(\cdot)$ is a momentum-updated version~\citep{he2020momentum, richemond2020byol} of the student transformer $\mathrm{S}(\cdot)$ and generates targets for its student (Figure~\ref{fig:approach}).

 For defining these targets, we use what we will refer to hereafter as \emph{token assignment vectors} (over an online codebook), which constitute the high-level visual concepts over which our hide-and-predict framework is defined.
 We detail the definition of these assignment vectors in \cref{sec:assignment_codes}.
-We then describe in \cref{sec:hide_n_predict_objectives} how we use these teacher-produced assignment vectors for defining the hide-and-predict objectives for the student transformer training.
-In \cref{sec:alt_rec_appoaches} we discuss important design choices, in \cref{sec:masking_strategies} techniques for faster training and in \cref{sec:details} implementation details.
+We then describe in \cref{sec:hide_n_predict_objectives} how we use these teacher-produced assignment vectors for defining the hide-and-predict objectives for the student training.
+In \cref{sec:alt_rec_appoaches} we discuss important design choices and in \cref{sec:masking_strategies} techniques for faster training.